 Google Pixel 4a vs Pixel 3a: Should you really upgrade?

 The Pixel 3a, while a solid mid-range smartphone, had a number of compromises when it was released in 2019 — most notably the small amount of RAM and onboard storage, an old-fashioned bezel heavy display and design, and the underpowered processor.
 The Pixel 4a does away with many of those hardware compromises.
 It boosts the RAM to 6GB, the storage to 128GB, and the display and design look much nicer.
 You also get a somewhat faster processor, a slightly larger battery, and the promise of three years of major Android updates for the Pixel 4a compared to the Pixel 3a.

 While the camera sensors on the Pixel 4a are the same as those on the 3a, the new phone has some extra software and processing features that should make for taking better pictures.
 Finally, the starting price for the Pixel 4a is actually less than what the Pixel 3a first started with over a year ago.
 If you own the Pixel 3a, you’ve still got a great phone that especially excels as a camera phone.
 However, it’s clear that the Pixel 4a is a superior phone in nearly every regard and is well worth the upgrade.

 Of course, there is another factor to consider: the Google Pixel 4a 5G.
-The phone is a bit of a mystery, but we do know it’s coming this year, will support 5G, and will cost $499.
+It has an even bigger display, a more powerful processor, supports 5G, and costs $499.
 That’s a significant price hike over the Pixel 4a, though the addition of 5G will mean an extra level of future-proofing.
-We’ll examine the 5G model a little closer as soon as we hear more from Google.

 Will you be upgrading to the Pixel 4a?
 Let us know in the comments and be sure to check out some of our other Pixel 4a content below.